Why Does My Edwardsville, IL Furnace Fan Keep Running?

-- There is a Problem in Your Thermostat’s Wiring
+There is a Problem with Your Thermostat’s Wiring

 Unfortunately, you will need a professional to fix those last two problems.
 But before you make the call to a local professional, check to see if your fan limit switch is set correctly.
 Keep reading to find out how to do this simple correction.